Storycollective

 Keystrokes Per Minute Podcast

-The Women in the Public Service Typing Pool from 1945 til the Present Day.
+A limited series podcast about the Women in the New Zealand Public Service Typing Pools, from 1945 til the Present Day.

 Judith Aitken, Eth Lloyd, Maureen Goodwin, Rose Melvin and Rachel Brown